fbarr050/ppe-storage-cellar/README.md

 -reportlab for PDF generation-> pip install reportlab

-To run the app, execute the following command with terminal inside the project folder:
+To run the app, execute the following command using terminal inside the project folder:

 python cellarspark.py